hltj/kotlinx.coroutines-cn/docs/topics/exception-handling.md

 <!--- TEST-->

 > Note that this mechanism currently only works on Java version 1.7+.
-> The JS and Native restrictions are temporary and will be lifted in the future.
+The JS and Native restrictions are temporary and will be lifted in the future.
->
-{type="note"}

 Cancellation exceptions are transparent and are unwrapped by default: